5 Tips for Hosting a Budget-Friendly Halloween Party in Ohio

 Print what you need, hang it on the fridge, and check off tasks as you go.5.
 Shop Local for Last-Minute Supplies

 Ohio has plenty of great stores for Halloween essentials.
-Here are a few worth checking out:- Spirit Halloween – Locations across Ohio, including Marion
+Here are a few worth checking out:

 - Cappel’s – A Cincinnati favorite for costumes, decorations, and party supplies

-- Party City – Multiple locations statewide with seasonal discounts
+- Party City – Stores throughout Ohio with seasonal deals and in-store pickup

 Celebrate Smart & Spooky